Working in the movie industry often means working with film unions and guilds.

 While you don’t have to be an expert on film unions and guilds, knowing what they are and who they represent can make for better communication with them, as well as more productive collaborations with their members.

-If you do find yourself working mostly with unions, take advantage of Wrapbook’s services.
+If you do find yourself working mostly with unions, take advantage of Wrapbook’s services for film and television.
 Learn how to use Wrapbook to calculate union time cards for IATSE and Teamster Local 399 or just reach out to us if and when you have any other compliance questions.